 There are a variety of levels of support that we offer the children at Emmaville.
-Therefore a child's support plan may include:
+Therefore, a child's support plan may include:

-- the way in which the lessons are planned and delivered to individual children so that we can promote their learning and progress; - differentiation, matching the activities to the ability/needs of the child;
+- the way in which the lessons are planned and delivered to individual children so that we can promote their learning and progress; - adapting, matching the activities to the ability/needs of the child; - pastoral help; - provision of areas with reduced levels of distraction and low stimulus; - use of visual timetables to support children to understand what will happen and when; - use of social stories, comic strip conversations and power cards to help children learn how to approach different social situations; - adapting learning materials such as worksheets, books and activities to suit the needs of individual children; - activities/interventions recommended by a specialist, such as a HINT, CYPS, Occupational Therapists, Physiotherapists, External Psychologists, Adoption Agencies, Social Workers, Early Help, Health Professionals and Gateshead Educational Psychologist whose service we buy into; - the use of specialised resources which are either provided by the school or provided by external agencies;

-- pastoral help; - provision of areas with reduced levels of distraction and low stimulus; - use of visual timetables to support children to understand what will happen and when; - use of social stories to help children learn how to approach different social situations: - adapting learning materials such as worksheets, books and activities to suit the needs of individual children; - activities/interventions recommended by a specialist, such as a Gateshead Educational Psychologist whose service we buy into; - the use of specialised resources which are either provided by the school or provided by external agencies; - small group or one-to-one interventions/support in class by either a teacher or a teaching assistant; - strategies to promote positive behaviour that include clearly defined rewards and sanctions: - counselling sessions to offer support to children with social, emotional and mental health needs: - withdrawal sessions that are used judiciously to support pupils carefully with specific academic, physical, behavioural, social and emotional difficulties.
+- small group or one-to-one interventions/support in class by either a teacher or a teaching assistant; - strategies to promote positive behaviour that include clearly defined rewards and sanctions; - counselling sessions to offer support to children with social, emotional and mental health needs; - withdrawal sessions that are used judiciously to support pupils carefully with specific academic, physical, behavioural, social and emotional difficulties.
 Withdrawal sessions are timetabled in discussion with the class teacher to minimise the impact of withdrawal on delivery of the curriculum, actively seeking to ensure that all curriculum needs are met.

 When gaps in children's learning have been identified, they are then afforded additional support either within or outside of the whole class environment.
 This support will most likely be offered to the children by one of the teaching assistants employed by the school.
-The school currently employs 11 teaching assistants.
+The school currently employs 22 teaching assistants, some of whom support children with additional needs.